 It’s really important to plan ahead before modeling.
-Quickly made models are fine during pre-production or for roughing out a space, but the moment you start finalizing an Asset to make a proper SceneA Scene contains the environments and menus of your game.
-Think of each unique Scene file as a unique level.
-In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
-More info
+Quickly made models are fine during pre-production or for roughing out a space, but the moment you start finalizing an Asset to make a proper Scene, consider the following:

 You don’t always need to use a lightmap or use Realtime GI for non-moving GameObjects.
 If a GameObject is small, or it doesn’t have surfaces that bounce much light, it probably doesn’t need to be included in the lightmap.
 The bench and railings shown below are a good example:

 The UV layout can help improve visual quality while using the same amount of memory for normal map baking (typically UV1), lightmaps baking (UV2) and real-time lightmaps (UV3), especially for geometry with non-tileable textures.

 Here are a few tips to consider when making a UV layout strategy: